 This function enables a group of sub datums to be identified by a number at the beginning of the group, and an end marker at the end of the group.
 Once a series of sub datums has been entered it is possible to enter the Job Number and End Marker.
-From a selected Sub Datum proceed as follows in the example below:
+From a selected Sub Datum proceed as follows in the example below: (a) To insert a Job Number

-JOB NO?
-Enter a job number.
-Confirm with Enter 1234 JOB X Z The message screen displays 'JOB 1234'

-and the axes displays become blank

-Job numbers can be entered up to 4 digits eg: 1234

-All the higher numbered Sub Datums are shifted by one place. i.e. The sub datum figures from SDM10 become SDM11, SDM11 become SDM12 etc.

-NOTE: If SDM199 contains data, then that data will be lost

-The Sub Datum containing the job number has no axes data.

-Pressing [ABS/INC] will exit the function.

-(b) To add a Job End statement

-The procedure is similar to entering a Job Number, except as follows:

-All the higher numbered Sub Datums are shifted by one place. i.e. The Sub Datum figures from SDM15 become SDM16, SDM16 become SDM17 etc.

-NOTE: If SDM 199 contains data, then that data will be
+All the higher numbered Sub Datums are shifted by one place. i.e. The Sub Datum figures from SDM15 become SDM16, SDM16 become SDM17 etc. NOTE: If SDM 199 contains data, then that data will be lost.
 The Sub Datum containing the job end marker has no axes data.

-Pressing [ABS/INC] will exit the function.

-(c) Searching for a Job Number
+Pressing [ABS/INC] will exit the function. (c) Searching for a Job Number After INS END is displayed pressing the [ENT] key will inset the statement